Super stapling for employers

 • New hires who are eligible to choose a fund but choose not to

-• Independant contractors who qualify for super
+• Independent contractors who qualify for super

 • Certain temporary residents under older workplace agreements